anders94/sql-course/class-02.md

 It reads fairly well from the top if you look closely.
 "CREATE TABLE people" followed by a bunch of stuff in parentheses.
 We're going to create a table called "people" defined by the stuff in the parentheses.
-What is in the parentheses is a comma seperated list of names (that we made up) and data types. (that are pre-defined by the database) It isn't required, but by convention we are typing all the pre-defined stuff in capitals and the made up stuff in lower case.
+What is in the parentheses is a comma separated list of names (that we made up) and data types. (that are pre-defined by the database) It isn't required, but by convention we are typing all the pre-defined stuff in capitals and the made up stuff in lower case.
 This makes it easier to scan through some text and instantly know, "that's SQL" or "we made that up."